China’s quest for clean, limitless energy heats up

 Sometimes called an “artificial sun” for the sheer heat and power it produces, the doughnut-shaped Experimental Advanced Superconducting Tokamak (EAST) that juts out on a spit of land into a lake in eastern Anhui province, has notched up a succession of firsts.

-Most recently in November, it became the first facility in the world to generate 100 million degrees Celsius -- six times as hot as the sun’s core.
+Most recently in November, it became the first facility in the world to generate 100 million degrees Celsius (212 million Fahrenheit) — six times as hot as the sun’s core.
 Such mind-boggling temperatures are crucial to achieving sustainable nuclear fusion reactions, which promise an inexhaustible energy source.

 EAST’s main reactor stands within a concrete structure, with pipes and cables spread outward like spokes that connect to a jumble of censors and other equipment encircling the core.
 A red Chinese flag stands on top of the reactor.